Sexual Misconduct Policy

 In its goal to create an environment for all students, employees and visitors which is fair, non-discriminatory, and free of coercion, the College has adopted this policy as the basis for education in the College community and complaint resolution.
 Students, employees, and visitors shall comply with the prescribed behavior set forth in Policy II-412 Code of Conduct as these policies may intersect.
 This policy, which has been updated to incorporate required changes as promulgated in 34 Code of Federal Regulations Part 106, effective August 14, 2020, is also applicable to all third parties affiliated with the College.
 Third parties are neither employees nor students and can include, but are not limited to, consultants, vendors, contractors, board members, etc.

 Students, LCCC employees and visitors at the College have a right to an environment free of sexual misconduct, not only by persons in positions of power, but by any LCCC employee, student, visitor, or third party.
 Sexual misconduct constitutes a serious threat to the free interaction and exchange necessary for educational and personal development.
-Sexual misconduct is a serious offense which could lead to dismissal and/or termination from the College and criminal charges being filed with the local law enforcement authority having jurisdiction.
+Sexual misconduct is a serious offense that could lead to dismissal and/or termination from the College and criminal charges being filed with the local law enforcement authority having jurisdiction.

 Actionable Sexual Harassment